-&lt;sup>2Examples include Owyang et al. (2013) and Ramey and Zubairy (2018) who use narratively identified shocks, and Auerbach and Gorodnichenko (2012b, 2012a), Bachmann and Sims (2012), Caggiano et al. (2015), Fazzari et al. (2015) who use recursively identified shocks.
+&lt;sup>2Examples include Owyang et al. (2013) and Ramey and Zubairy (2018a) who use narratively identified shocks, and Auerbach and Gorodnichenko (2012b, 2012a), Bachmann and Sims (2012), Caggiano et al. (2015), Fazzari et al. (2015) who use recursively identified shocks.

 of the aggregate economy.
 Following that literature, we consider a model with heterogeneous agents, uninsurable employment risk, and borrowing constraints.
 We show that, due to financial frictions, the government spending multiplier can exceed one and fluctuate over time, because the fraction of credit constrained households as well as their consumption share -and in turn the aggregate MPC- can vary in response to economic shocks.
 On the other hand, and following the original idea of Keynes (1936, Ch.
 21), a growing literature is emphasizing the role of downward nominal wage rigidities for explaining key properties of economic fluctuations and the transmission of macroeconomic policies.
-As in that literature, we consider an economy where nominal wages adjust more easily downwards than upwards, and wage rigidities are more severe in downturns than during expansions.
-This gives rise to substantial non-linearities in the effects of aggregate demand shifters, like fiscal policy shocks.
+As in that literature, we consider an economy where nominal wages adjust more easily downwards than upwards, and wage rigidities in the effects of aggregate demand shifters, like fiscal policy shocks.
 We show that, from a theoretical viewpoint, either financial frictions or downward wage rigidities taken in isolation can give rise to asymmetric and state-dependent multipliers.
 However, from a quantitative viewpoint, our model predicts that the two frictions must be considered simultaneously to account for the magnitude of asymmetry and state-dependence found in the data.